ibm-apiconnect/apic-hybrid-cloud-enablement/docs/index.md

 While the main components of the environment are cloud-based, the labs are designed to also make use of the API Connect Developer Toolkit - an application which runs locally on each developer's workstation that provides API design and deploy functionality.

-If you are participating in a scheduled Proof of Technology on an IBM-provided system, the prerequisite components have already been installed for you, so please proceed to the [Bluemix Account Setup](acct_setup_overview.html) section.
+The prerequisite components have already been installed for you, so please proceed to the [Bluemix Account Setup](acct_setup_overview.html) section.

 However, if you are exploring these labs on from your own workstation, you will need to install the Developer Toolkit and it's required components by following the [Environment Setup](env_setup_overview.html) instructions.